zhuan97/myTruckerHistory/README.md

 ## Introduction

 This project is inspired by my father's daily job as a truck driver.
 It manages the truck driver’s transport information and it provides functions to summarize, add, modify, and search transportation records or stores.
-It utlizes a csv file to store different stores infomation which includes the ID, city, address, and phone number.
-To store daily transportation record, it generate a txt file which includes Trip ID, Trailer ID, Bill ID, the weight of this trailer, and store information.
+It utilizes a csv file to store different stores' information which includes the ID, city, address, and phone number.
+To store the daily transportation record, it generates a txt file which includes Trip ID, Trailer ID, Bill ID, the weight of this trailer, and store information.

 # Library

-There are two external Java libraries utlized in this project which are commons-lang3-3.11 and opencsv-5.2.In order to run this project, these two libraries are required.
+There are two external Java libraries utilized in this project which are commons-lang3-3.11 and opencsv-5.2.In order to run this project, these two libraries are required.

 If you're using Maven, one way to do is to add it as a dependency in pom.xml file.